 The fundamentals of the enterprise were awful.
-At the time they had $100,00 in the bank, annual loss of $10 million, declining sales of $800,000 and over half a billion shares outstanding.
+At the time they had $100,00 in the bank, an annual loss of $10 million, declining sales of $800,000 and over half a billion shares outstanding.
 OPMG didn’t even own the technology, they were licensing it.

 Pamela Anderson, another Baywatch star was implicated in a stock scam without her knowledge.
-She featured in youtube videos promoting FrogAds, an online classified ad website.
+She featured in YouTube videos promoting FrogAds, an online classified ad website.
 14 people involved in the scheme were arrested for stock manipulation.
 20,000 investors lost a combined total of $30 million.

 Reality TV star Kim Kardashian promoted Boldface (BLBK) a celebrity beauty licensing company.
 She was handed a big chunk of equity and appeared on CNBC with Maria Bartiromo.